zipkinlab/zipkinlab.github.io/README.md

 ---

-Here are the steps and information to add a new GitHub repository to the [Zipkin Lab Code Archive](https://zipkinlab.github.io/) front-face page, if you are one of the 'GitHub people'.
+Here are the steps and information to add a new GitHub repository to the <a href="https://zipkinlab.github.io/" style="color: #077907ff;">Zipkin Lab Code Archive</a> front-face page, if you are one of the 'GitHub people'.

 The lab archive is the website where all our code and data can 'live through eternity', and where we can direct people who ask about our analysis or data.
-The [Lab Code Archive](https://github.com/zipkinlab/zipkinlab.github.io) is a single repository that lives within the [Zipkin Lab's GitHub](https://github.com/zipkinlab) page.
-It creates and links the [Zipkin Lab Archive website](https://zipkinlab.github.io/) to all other repositories that are stored in the lab GitHub.
+The <a href="https://github.com/zipkinlab/zipkinlab.github.io" style="color: #077907ff;">Lab Code Archive</a> is a single repository that lives within the <a href="https://github.com/zipkinlab" style="color: #077907ff;">Zipkin Lab's GitHub</a> page.
+It creates and links the <a href="https://zipkinlab.github.io/" style="color: #077907ff;">Zipkin Lab Archive website</a> to all other repositories that are stored in the lab GitHub.

 <div align="center">
 <img src="assets/images/lab_page.png" alt="lab_page" width="600">